LimitlessUR/ReactJS_Exercise_App_APIs/README.md

-One of my favorite projects so far!
  Fantastic lesson in Material UI, APIs calls, and Reactjs.
+ The Finciotnality of this app impowers our users to search through the exercise DB API for over 1300 different exercises to add to their routine.
+ Within each exercise component card are youtube videos from the youtube search API

 `User will need API key for production`